James Stephen Sullivan: Bishop of Fargo

 During his tenure, Sullivan established the Fargo Catholic Schools Network and the Opening Doors, Opening Hearts evangelization program.
 He improved the financial condition of the diocese and funded the Priest Pension Plan through the Shepherd's Care Campaign.
 Sullivan became nationally known for his work against abortion rights for women, initiating the annual Walk with Christ for Life in 1992.
 In 1993 he was chosen by John Paul II to address the English-speaking audience attending World Youth Day in Denver, Colorado.
 Sullivan also served as episcopal liaison to the Cursillo movement and the Catholic Marketing Association, as president of the World Apostolate of Fatima, and as a member of the advisory board for Catholics United for the Faith.

 Resignation and legacy

 John Paul II accepted Sullivan's resignation as bishop of Fargo on March 18, 2002.
 He resided at the rectory at Holy Spirit Parish in Fargo before moving to Rosewood on Broadway, a skilled nursing facility, in 2006.

 James Sullivan died of complications from Alzheimer's disease on June 12, 2006, at age 76.

 In July 2021, the Diocese of Lansing announced that several sexual abuse allegations against Sullivan were credible.
-While assigned to Church of the Resurrection Parish in Lansing in the 1960's, he inappropriately touched and used sexual language with two young boys.
+While assigned to Church of the Resurrection Parish in Lansing in the 1960s, he inappropriately touched and used sexual language with two young boys.
 Immediately following this news, the John Paul II Catholic Schools network in Fargo renamed Sullivan Middle School as Sacred Heart Middle School.